Portfolio Update – Mid 21

 A completely different kind of “investment”.
 What if I wake up to a world where everyone on earth wants to use crypto but not a government-printed currency?
 Funding RM1000 into this fund.

 Every day, the changes in our cabinet policy encourage me to invest in international equity.
 I use StashAway to reach the global markets (22-30% risk factor).
 I have also an exact copy of the Stashaway portfolio in EToro.
 EToro is easy and awesome to use.
-However, Etoro’s deposit and withdrawal policy change very frequently.
+However, Etoro’s deposit and withdrawal policy changes very frequently.
 I wonder if I will be able to safely withdraw the funds.

 Here are some of the newly added equity in my international portfolio.
 My investment in this is very small.
 At USD 50-100 each.